-The unit works with virtually any Spektrum or compatible transmitter with five channels or more, including the first- and second-generation DX series, as well as the newer NX and iX transmitters.
-The receiver automatically switches mode between DSMXTM and DSM2TM as required.
+The unit works with virtually any Spektrum or compatible transmitter with five channels or more2, including the first- and second-generation DX series, as well as the newer NX and iX transmitters.
+The receiver automatically switches mode between DSMX[TM] and DSM2[TM] as required.

 An eight or more-channel transmitter with voice capability allows use of all the available functionality, but configuration options allow operation with radios having fewer features or channels.
-The Lemon seven-channel receiver also works with open-source transmitters such as Taranis and Turnigy 9XR using an add-on DSM2 or DSMX compatible module, as well as with Multiprotocol transmitters such as Jumper and RadioMaster.
+The Lemon 10 channel receiver also works with open-source transmitters such as Taranis and Turnigy 9XR using an add-on DSM2 or DSMX compatible module, as well as with Multiprotocol transmitters such as Jumper and RadioMaster.

-Other versions of the receiver with 10 control channels and separate power input pins are also available.
+Lower cost versions of the receiver with no stabilization function, or only 7 control channels, are also available.